polite english

 You can come off as sounding impolite if you’re too direct.
 Instead, you can say things in a way that sounds more flexible.
 Do this by softening your language.

-People will usually understand the details even if you use vague (unclear) terms.
+People will usually understand what you mean even if you use vague (unclear) terms.
 Here are some examples.

 Instead of: Meet me at twelve o’clock.